 While not everyone wants to share what movie or TV shows they’re watching right now, many Millennials do.
 Netflix is constantly on the watch when it comes to this generation because they want to make sure they keep reaching out perfectly.
-So far, it seems to be working as studies show that with connected televisions are using them to watch Netflix.
+So far, it seems to be working as studies show that 75% of millennials with connected televisions are using them to watch Netflix.

 From their epic branding to kickstarter campaigns, this shop offers a wide range of great marketing to their clients.